factor xa inhibitors

 Treatment of DVT or PE

-Reduction is Risk of Recurrence of DVT or PE
+Reduction in Risk of Recurrence of DVT or PE

 Tablets: 2.5 mg, 5 mg

-- For patients who cannot swallow tablet, 5 mg and 2.5 mg tablets can be crushed, suspended in 60 mL of D5W, and administered immediately through a nasogastric tube; do not administer crushed tablets by oral route.
+- For patients who cannot swallow tablet, 5 mg and 2.5 mg tablets can be crushed, suspended in water, D5W, or apple juice, or mixed with applesauce and administered immediately orally.
+May also be suspended in 60 mL of water or D5W and promptly administered through a nasogastric tube.

 - Instruct patient to take apixaban as directed.
 Take missed doses as soon as remembered on the same day and resume twice daily administration; do not double doses.
 Do not discontinue without consulting health care professional; may increase risk of having a stroke, DVT, or PE.
 If temporarily discontinued, restart as soon as possible.
 Store apixaban at room temperature.
 Advise patient to read Medication Guide before beginning therapy and with each Rx refill in case of changes.